 Protect your orders against fraud with chargeback insurance

-While you can reduce chargebacks from legitimate customers by working with them to solve their problems, there’s nothing you can do to resolve a fraudulent order other than prevent it being placed in the first place.
-Signifyd protects our customers with professional fraud detection matched with chargeback insurance.
-Our 100% guarantee protects you should a fraudulent order slip through and ensures you will never pay a chargeback again.
+While you can reduce chargebacks from legitimate customers by working with them to solve their problems, there’s nothing you can do to resolve a fraudulent order other than prevent it from being placed in the first place.
+In the case that a fraudulent order slips through, Signifyd’s 100% guarantee protects merchants with professional fraud detection backed by the promise that Signifyd will make merchant’s financially whole for any approved orders that turn out to be fraudulent.

 All powerful brands bear proof to the value of trusting your customers and delivering better customer service for better financial returns.
 Loyal customers protect and grow the brands they like.
 Now, more than ever, you have options available to you that are better than simply declining orders that don’t “look right.”
 Start accepting more orders and grow your short-term and long-term customer base with Signifyd, because nobody wants to be on your “blacklist.”